-This consultation document seeks views on proposals to modify the Grid Code and the Distribution Code.
-Views are sought on proposals to expand Network Operators' (DNOs') Week 24 data submissions to include information on Embedded Small Power Stations of registered capacity of 1MW or more.
-Consequential modifications are required to the Distribution Code to provide Network Operators with the means to collect the required information which are also explained and consulted upon here.
+This proposal seeks to modify the Grid Code and the Distribution Code to expand Network Operators' (DNOs') Week 24 data submissions to include information on Embedded Small Power Stations of Registered Capacity of 1MW or more.
+The proposal also includes provisions for the DNOs to collect the required information.